naimur978/Marketing-Response-Predictor/README.md

 # Deploying a Machine Learning Model on AWS

 ## Project Focus
 The focus of this project is on **deploying** a machine learning model to AWS.
-Although we do make predictions, the main objective is to set up all the necessary AWS resources (S3, SageMaker, Lambda, API Gateway) to host our model in a scalable, serverless environment.
+Although we do make predictions, the main objective is to set up all the necessary AWS resources (S3, SageMaker, Lambda, API Gateway) to host my model in a scalable, serverless environment.

 ---

 ## AWS Services Used
 - **Amazon S3** – for storing the training data (`train.csv`).
-- **Amazon SageMaker** – for training our XGBoost model on the bank dataset and hosting a real-time inference endpoint.
+- **Amazon SageMaker** – for training my XGBoost model on the bank dataset and hosting a real-time inference endpoint.
 - **AWS Lambda** – for providing inference logic (calls the SageMaker endpoint).
 - **Amazon API Gateway** – for creating an HTTP endpoint that triggers the Lambda function.